flavienbwk/book-devops/eng/README.md

 ### Continuous training

 A good culture is nurtured by knowledge of cutting-edge techniques.
-The technical skills of your teams are the foundation of your organization and bolster their confidence in your resilience.
+The technical skills of your teams are the foundation of your organization and bolster your reputation as a resilient structure.

 Continuous training is a straightforward way to prevent your organization from losing millions each year.
 Indeed, if your staff stays updated with the latest technologies, they're less likely to be deceived by third parties.
 These third parties often promise "the ideal solution" through impressive and ambitious presentations, which, more often than not, hide an underdeveloped or wholly deficient service.
 By staying updated, your team will make better decisions for your budget and the organization's future.